lamw/vmworld2018-session-urls/vmworld-us-playback-urls.md

 # VMworld US 2018 Breakout Sessions Playback & Download URLs

-Here is a nice summary list of all VMworld US 2018 Breakout session with the respective video playback and download URLs.
+Here is a nice summary list of all VMworld US 2018 Breakout session with the respective video playback & download URLs.
 Enjoy!

 Total: 585